 The construction of the project will involve students at Ca’ Foscari, while the artists will work in a new environment collaborating with the university community in Venice - a unique opportunity of dialogue between art and research.

 The prize falls within the projects of Art&Sustainability of Ca’ Foscari and shows the commitment of Ca’ Foscari towards sustainable development issues by presenting them in a new innovative way, including emotional investment that characterizes art.

-The winners will obtain a budget of € 5,000.00 for the completion of their project in collaboration with the Sustainable Ca’ Foscari Office.
+The winner obtains a budget of € 5,000.00 for the completion of his project in collaboration with the Sustainable Ca’ Foscari Office.
 Expenses linked to the organization and communication of the project - including curatorship, coordination and setups, vernissage and students’ involvement, possible collateral activities and catalogue - will be covered by Ca’ Foscari.

-The members of the jury for the third edition of the Sustainable Art Prize are the President Fabio Pranovi, delegate for the Sustainability of Ca’ Foscari Rector; the art historian and curator Gabi Scardi; the critical of contemporary art and curator Maria Rosa Sossai and, finally, Diego Mantoan - researcher in History of Contemporary Art at Ca' Foscari University, scientific responsible of the Prize and non-voting member of the jury, as well as Francesca Barea as secretary of the Prize.
+The members of the jury for the fourth edition of the Sustainable Art Prize were the President Elena Semenzin, delegate for the Sustainability of Ca’ Foscari Rector; the President of Aquafil S.p.a Giulio Bonazzi; the art collector Michele Furlanetto and Diego Mantoan - researcher in History of Contemporary Art at Ca' Foscari University, scientific responsible of the Prize and non-voting member of the jury, as well as Francesca Barea as secretary of the Prize.

 Winner of the Sustainable Art Prize 2019

 On Sunday 13th October the winner of the Sustainable Art prize 2019 was named.
 The jury named the artist Gayle Chong Kwan, presented at ArtVerona by Galleria Alberta Pane with establishments in Venice.